cngroves/RFC6690-update/draft-groves-core-rfc6690up.md

 A significant amount of work could be saved by allowing organisations to register a prefix under which they can administer their own resources negating the need for the IANA and the designated IANA expert to be involved for each resource registration.

+There were discussions ath the IETF#97 meeting in Seoul about how to tackle this issue.
+There were broadly two camps in the discussion:

+1 - Prefixes are a bad idea as they discourage people from resource re-use and create little "kingdoms".

+2 - Prefixes are OK.
+They've been used before and people will coalesce on a common set eventually.

+Clearly some sort of middle ground is needed to move forward.

+Clearly resource re-use is a valid goal.
+It order for this to occur organisations/people requesting a new resource type would need to consider the existing resource types and see if it is applicable to them.
+Presumably if they can't use an existing type then they must have a reason why?
+One approach could be to introduce a new step into the registration process where the requester must specify any similar resources and why they cannot be used.
+This does of course add extra burden on the requester to document it and extra burden on the expert to evaluate it.
+Then there is the issue of what suffices for the analysis and what are the criteria for the expert to accept it?
+This may not result in reduced registrations but instead create more workload for registrations.

+Currently all the rt registrations have been from standards organisations not individuals.
+The process for registration needs to be simple enough that people/companies have a incentive to register than rather than simply use and squat on a name without registering it.

+It does have to be noted that today there is nothing stopping people/organisations from duplicating resources in their registration.
+An organisational prefix would not make this worse.

+**Editor's note: Interface descriptions should be considered**

 This specification updates the {{RFC6690}} IANA registration procedures to allow the possibility to register a pre-fix.

 Organisation Prefix